bharathi26/iridium-dashboard/README.md

     python app.py

-Enable the dashboard from extractor.py with the -x flag, set host or port with -y or -z flags (default is localhost:5000)
+Enable the dashboard from iridium-extractor with the --dashboard flag, set host or port with --port or --host flags (default is localhost:5000)

     iridium-extractor -D 4 --dashboard examples/hackrf.conf | grep "A:OK" > output.bits